devonfw-ng-adv-training/refresher/README.md

 ### Backup branch

-backup branch exists [here](https://github.com/devonfw-ng-adv-training/refresher/tree/4-exercise-three-wiring-up-the-counter) and will be used in the next step
+backup branch exists as [4-exercise-three-wiring-up-the-counter](https://github.com/devonfw-ng-adv-training/refresher/tree/4-exercise-three-wiring-up-the-counter) and will be used in the next step

 ## 4. Exercise Three: wiring up the counter to the state